 St. Petersburg Mayor Bill Foster addresses the public after winning the municipal primary election on August 27, 2013.

-Foster added he hopes voters will look beyond the issues of the Rays' future and the Pier when they decide who will serve as mayor for the next four years.
+In a speech to supporters, incumbent mayor Bill Foster said he hopes voters will look beyond the issues of the Rays' future and the Pier when they decide who will serve as mayor for the next four years.

 RESULTS: St. Petersburg Primary Election